Boran languages: Genetic relations

 Aschmann (1993) proposed that the Boran and Witotoan language families were related, in a Bora–Witoto stock.
 Echeverri & Seifart (2016) refute the connection.

 Language contact

 Jolkesky (2016) notes that there are lexical similarities with the Choko, Guahibo, Tukano, Witoto-Okaina, Yaruro, Arawak, and Tupi language families due to contact in the Caquetá River basin region.

 An automated computational analysis (ASJP 4) by Müller et al. (2013) found lexical similarities with Arawakan (especially the Resigaro language in particular) due to contact.

-Vocabulary

-Loukotka (1968) lists the following basic vocabulary items.